-- 1/4 teaspoon ground saffron dissolved in 2 tablespoons hot water
+- 2 tablespoons saffron water

-- Begin by layering a 1/3 of the partially cooked rice and a 1/3 of the carrot mixture into the pot and repeat until all of the rice and carrots have been layered in the pot.
-Gently mix the rice mixture to create a uniform mixture.
+- Begin by layering a 1/3 of the partially cooked rice and a 1/3 of the carrot mixture until all rice and carrots are layered in the pot.
+Next, wrap the lid with a clean towel and place it on top of the pot.

-- Wrap the lid with a clean towel and place on top of the pot.
-Allow the rice to steam over a medium-low to medium heat for about 45 minutes.
+- Allow the rice to steam over medium-low to medium heat for 45 minutes.